I bought my first vinyl cutter over ten years ago and have been learning ever since.

 With a vinyl cutter, you can make products to sell and earn an extra income.
 You can do the same work most large sign shops do using just a corner of a room while spending very little money.

 I set up a small sign shop in a corner of a spare bedroom.
-I bought a Roland Stika SX-15 vinyl cutter which can hold up to a 15 inch wide roll of adhesive-backed vinyl film.
-I connect the vinyl cutter to an old laptop I was no longer using.
-The SX-15 hooks up to the parallel port and the computer recognizes the SX-15 as just another printer.
+I bought a Roland Stika SX-15 vinyl cutter, which can hold up to a 15-inch-wide roll of adhesive-backed vinyl film.
+I connected the vinyl cutter to an old laptop I was no longer using.
+The SX-15 hooks up to the parallel port, and the computer recognizes the SX-15 as just another printer.

-Roland provides an editing and printing software called Dr. Stika which can import .bmp bitmap files and convert them vector files which can be cut by the SX-15 vinyl cutter.
+Roland provides an editing and printing software called Dr. Stika, which can import .bmp bitmap files and convert them into vector files, which can be cut by the SX-15 vinyl cutter.

-When the outlines of the picture is finished cutting the vinyl, I "weed" or remove pieces of vinyl that were cut and are not part of the picture.
-When all un-wanted pieces of vinyl are removed I cover the vinyl picture with a transfer film.
-This is used to cover the picture cut into the vinyl and secure the unconnected pieces of cut vinyl so it won't loose it shape while I move it to the final destination surface you want to apply it to.
+When I finish cutting the outlines of the picture, I "weed" or remove pieces of vinyl that were cut and are not part of the picture.
+When all unwanted pieces of vinyl are removed, I cover the vinyl picture with a transfer film.
+This is used to cover the picture cut into the vinyl and secure the unconnected pieces of cut vinyl so it won't lose its shape when I move it to the final destination surface I want to apply it to.
 Then I squeegee the air bubbles out of the vinyl and then remove only the transfer film.
-It's just that simple, anyone can do it.
+It's just that simple; anyone can do it.